Chandra Stead LMT

 Guided Meditation is defined as intentional self-regulation of attention.
 Simply put, guided meditation is meditation with the assistance of a guide.
 Guided meditation is usually experienced in a classroom setting, one-on-one with a meditation teacher, or with an audio or video recording that guides the meditation session.
-In your session with me which can be 30min on its own or combined with your massage or energy work session, you will be guided into a state of calm relaxation to help you find your center and assist in relieving stress.
+In your session with me which can be combined with your massage or energy work session, you will be guided into a state of calm relaxation to help you find your center and assist in relieving stress.

 Myofascial release is a form of soft tissue therapy intended to eliminate pain, increase range of motion, and rebalance the entire body.
 It does this by using massage techniques to stretch the fascia and release the bonds that exist between the fascia, muscles, and bones.
 Fascia is the connective tissue that connects and covers all muscles, organs, and skeletal structures of the body.
 Direct myofascial release is sometimes known as deep tissue work.
 Indirect release applies light pressure and gently stretches the fascia; this allows for increased blood circulation and relief from pain.